As cat owners, we know that cleaning a litter box is one of the worst chores, but it’s also an essential part of loving your little fluff nugget.

 Litter Robot vs Cat Genie: Key Differences

 The self-cleaning cat litter robots, Cat Genie and the Litter Robot, have more differences than similarities.
-And in this section, we discussed their differences at length, including the installation process, cleaning mechanism, performance and durability.
+And in this section, we discussed their differences at length, including the installation process, cleaning mechanism, performance, and durability.
+The new Litter Robot Open Air provides plenty of space and room for cats so they don’t feel too enclosed due to its ergonomic wide entryway.

 The first thing you’d notice about these two cat litter robots is the difference in design and aesthetic.
 Litter Robot is visually appealing with a more stylish look and unique design, and it comes in different beautiful colors.
 It looks nothing like a cat litter box, and it’s actually big, with a large footprint.
 The Litter Robot measures 24.25 inches long, 27 inches wide, and 29.5 inches high.